 Current Beach Closure Protocol

-King County measures E. coli bacteria at the swimming beaches each week, usually on Mondays.
+King County measures bacteria concentrations at the swimming beaches each week, usually on Mondays.
 We collect three water samples from different parts of the beach, and average the results together (using the arithmetic mean) to get the average bacteria value for that day.
 Bacteria are measured as colony forming units (CFU), which is a count of the number of bacteria, per 100 mL of water (about a half-cup of water).

-If the E. coli values are high, Public Health – Seattle & King County will review the monitoring data and other information about the beach, and recommend that beach managers close the beach to public use.
+If the bacteria values are high, Public Health – Seattle & King County will review the monitoring data and other information about the beach, and recommend that beach managers close the beach to public use.